Who is Natural Justice

 - Willingness to travel on a regular basis, and work with local organisations and communities in remote areas.

-Please email your application to email@example.com with the job title in the subject line.
+Please email your application to barbara[at]naturaljustice.org with the job title in the subject line.

 Include a motivation letter that indicates why you feel you are the best candidate for this position, a detailed CV with three references, and maximum three samples of your past work (for example, articles or research reports).
 Please ensure that your application as a whole speaks to the required skills and experience and desirable traits and attributes listed above.